weichunstevelee/473-Algorithm-Notes-/Dec-2.md

 cost at most $OPT$.

 This is clear since if we are doing TSP in subgraph, the cost only goes down(assuming we are dealing with metric-tsp).
+And also, since we have even number of odd degrees.
+There is a matching of cost no more than $\frac{OPT}{2}$.
+There are actually two matchings and the sum of the should be $OPT$.

+Finding min-cost matching is efficient, and therefore we can use this on the Heuristic

+### Directed Graphs and Asymmetric TSP(ATSP)

+Equivalent of Metric-TSP is Asymmetric-TSP(ATSP)

+Allow to visit a node more than once.

+Mentioned about (min-cost) Cycle cover reduction to bipartite matching.

+We can  actually keep doing cycle cover(which is no more than OPT) until there is no edge not covered.
+Notice that in each iteration, you have reduce size by at least two(every cycle has at least two vertices).
+So we have a $log_2 n$ iterations algorithms and we can get a $log_2 n$ approximation algorithm.

+Cycle Cover $\rightarrow$ Bipartite Matching $\rightarrow$ Flow problems.